The accumulation of sediment on the Bermuda platform

 Leonard Vacher (VA1) generally agreed with the conclusion of Bretz with respect to North Shore dune deposits, but argued that South Shore dune activity was not similarly “forced” by a rising sea level nor, for that matter, a falling sea level (VA3).
 It was instead the outcome of stable warm conditions at the peak of an interglacial period when sediments being generated in the “carbonate factory” on the south shore ledges would eventually fill “accommodation space”.
 He postulated (VA1) that, at this point, the carbonate sand would have spilled shoreward onto widening wind-swept beaches and, thence, into large dunes.

 The historic debate, briefly summarised above, as to whether dune-building on Bermuda occurred at high sea levels (interglacial periods) or low sea levels (glacial periods) has moved on.
 No-one now doubts that dune building shut down during the long periods when sea level was below the edge of the Bermuda platform.
 The presence of vegetation and the absence of active beaches, on the platform, would have assured this.
 Some may still argue that dune building episodes correlate with peak sea levels, but if this were so, we would be experiencing dune building on Bermuda today.
-The dune building models which, now, are considered most credible, incorporate a sequence of destabilising sea level changes which span or succeed peak sea level.
-Stability is an anathema to coastal dune construction.
+Dune building models developed at localities in Australia, South Africa, North America and England incorporate a sequence of destabilising sea level changes (CO1,LE1,HE15) which immediately precede or succeed peak sea level.
+Stability can be an anathema to coastal dune construction.
 It is conducive to sediment depletion and stabilisation.

 Early dune-building hypotheses, outlined above, relied on incorrect or incomplete interpretation of key sequences of coastal deposits on Bermuda’s shores.
 For example, strata on the North Shore once attributed to marine deposition on a beach, are now considered to represent accumulations of aeolian sand sheets on the windward side of a dune (KI1, RO3).
-The elevated beach at up to 10 m (30 ft) above present sea level identified by Bretz, as feeding into large dunes, does not exist (see Blackwatchwatch Pass field guide, ……..).
+The elevated beach at up to 10 m (30 ft) above present sea level identified by Bretz (BR1), as feeding into large dunes, does not exist (see Blackwatchwatch Pass field guide, ……..).
 On the south shore, recurring critical geological sequences, which comprise a weak fossil soil, or protosol, sandwiched between a subjacent marine deposit and an overlying dune (Figure 3p), had never been satisfactorily accounted for.
-It is inferred from a new detailed interpretation of such sequences that a rise and then, critically, a fall in relative sea level were prerequisites for major dune building events (RO3).
-Indeed two such “high order” oscillations may have been needed to manoeuvre and rework sufficient volumes of sediments close to the shore to account for some of the very largest Pleistocene dunes on Bermuda.
+It is inferred from a new detailed interpretation of such sequences that a rise and then, critically, a fall in relative sea level were prerequisites for major dune building events (RO3) (Figure 3q).
+Indeed two “high order” oscillations may have been needed to amass sufficient volumes of reworked sediments close to the shore to account for some of the very largest Pleistocene dunes on Bermuda.